sahaj-shah/addweb-tech/README.md

 4) Deploy these containers to any of the Cloud (Azure or AWS) and provide the access of Application. endpoint, Metrics server dashboard and Dockerfiles that you have prepared.

+Solution:

+The Main deployment is in folder: **Nginx-Redis-MySQL**

+The Monitoring and Alerting Deployment is in folder: **Monitoring**

+Wasn't able to deploy and test in AWS due to unavailability.